-If the interface module is hard-wired as a DCE (all except the X.21 module), you must use a null-modem cable when connecting to a modem, multiplexor, or other DCE device.
+If the mDSL Rack Card interface module is hard-wired as a DCE (all except the X.21 module), you must use a null-modem cable when connecting to a modem, multiplexor, or other DCE device.
 This cable should be of the shortest possible length-we recommend 6 feet (1.8 m) or less.
-When purchasing or constructing a null-modem interface cable, use the pinning diagrams in Appendix A as a guide.
+When purchasing or constructing a null-modem interface cable, use the pin diagrams in Appendix A as a guide.